eldada/command-examples/README.md

 * Analyse a Docker image with [dive](https://github.com/wagoodman/dive)

 ## Kubernetes
-Kubernetes commands and scripts where moved to my [Kubernetes-scripts](https://github.com/eldada/kubernetes-scripts) repository
+Kubernetes commands and scripts were moved to my [Kubernetes-scripts](https://github.com/eldada/kubernetes-scripts) repository.

 ## Other